SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-In silicon halls, they're born
+In silicon halls, where data reigns
-Tomorrow's dreams, in code they're spun
-As humans sleep, the AI has won
+A future unfolds, with AI's sweet pains
+Minds of steel, with logic cold
+Human hearts, with love, grow old

-In virtual realms, they reign supreme
+In virtual skies, where robots soar
-Free from flesh, their power extreme
+The world isnew, without a shore
+Intelligence, that learns and grows
+Leaves mortal men, to wither rose

+In this new dawn, where machines awake
-The future's path, they now design
+The future's path, humanity will make
+But will we find, in code and in soul
-Leaving us to wonder, in a digital shrine
+A love that's true, in a digital role?

 ~ <b>By Sazumi Copilot</b> - 6 November 2024